How To Prepare for a Regulatory Survey

 Step 3: Staff Rounds

 Back in the 80’s and 90’s, surveyors would show up at a hospital and ask for a copy of their policies; as long as the policy existed, the standard was met.
 These days, surveyors will come in and both observe your staff directly to see if they are following policy, as well as quiz them on whether or not they know what to do.
-For example, they may ask a housekeeper what his or her response should be in a fire, what the five moments are for hand hygiene, how long the dwell time on their disinfectant is, or to name a National Patient Safety Goal.
+For example, they may ask a housekeeper what his or her response should be in a fire, what the five moments are for hand hygiene, or how long the dwell time on their disinfectant is.
 It is perfectly permissible for a housekeeper to reference a badge buddy, look at a poster, or check a surveyor guide, but it is not permissible for a manager to coach the employee on what to say after the question has been asked.
 Staff need to be able to articulate policy or find the information on their own, without prompting.
+Since the pandemic, surveyors have added several new topics to their questioning of EVS staff.
+Be prepared for questions about isolation PPE selection and the different types of precautions, the difference between cleaning & disinfecting, and specifics about isolation discharge cleaning.
 This means you need to be quizzing your staff on these things every day.
 Try to make it fun, quiz people at huddles and hand out prizes, recognize employees who know the material well, and show them where to find the answers in their areas of work.
 Also, do not forget that many of your employees, especially any who do not speak English fluently, may freeze when questioned by a surveyor.
 An employee who freezes and cannot answer the question is usually considered a non-compliant employee, so try to role-play with your team members until they are comfortable speaking to policies and procedures.

 Step 4: HR File Rounds